jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

 f'(x) = \lim_{h \to 0} \frac{f(x + h) - f(x)}{h} \tag{1}
 $$

-This equation, commonly known as the definition of a derivative, is also known as the forward divided difference formula of calcuating derivatives.
+This equation, commonly known as the definition of a derivative, is also known as the forward divided difference formula of calculating derivatives.
 There is another variant, known as the backward divided difference formula:

 $$
 f'(x) = \lim_{h \to 0} \frac{f(x) - f(x - h)}{h} \tag{2}